Why do Professors Without Borders (PROWIBO) focus on short courses?

 We are currently funded through generous private donations.
-All of the money raised goes straight into the summer courses, meaning we can make a large impact with a relatively small amount of money.
+All of the money raised goes straight into short courses, meaning we can make a large impact with a relatively small amount of money.
 Our lecturers volunteer their time and are not paid.
 PROWIBO covers travel and accommodation expenses for the lecturers.
 Our founders and support staff are all volunteers.
 If would like to support us, please visit our page.

 How can I be involved?

 There are three main ways to be involved with PROWIBO.
 The first one is sending in an application to be a lecturer for one of our summer schools.
 The second way is to volunteer or intern with us.
 The third way you can be involved is by raising funds for one of our programs.
-If you are interested in supporting us but are unsure how or you’d like to hear more about it, then please contact Ena at email@example.com.
+If you are interested in supporting us but are unsure how or you’d like to hear more about it, then please contact Caroline at email@example.com.

 Can PROWIBO come to my University?